It doesn’t matter the industry or the field of play, the #1 rule vibrates throughout.

 Leaders lead from the front.
 They set the example by the actions they take.
 The frontlines are clearcut.
 You are what you do.

-The back lines start to blur when actions can be substituted for words.
+The back lines start to blur when words can be substituted for actions.
 Or experience.
 Or conceived expertise.
 Or whatever a psychologist wants to call it.

 The #1 rule is simple, but it is not common.